themeum/kirki/readme.txt

 == Changelog ==

-= dev =
+= 2.3.7 =

+October 22, 2016, dev time: 12 hours.

 * Fix: `spacing` controls were not updating after save
 * New: Now using the WP Notifications API in the customizer for spacing & dimension controls (requires WP 4.6).
 * Fix: Allow overriding `option_type` with `theme_mod` when global config uses `option` by using the `option_type` argument in the fields.
 * Fix: Disabled the custom kirki-preview loader.
-THis will have to be built more modular in future versions.
+This will have to be built more modular in future versions.
 * Fix: Refactored panel & section icons.
 * Fix: postMessage now works better with slider controls.
 * Fix: Reset button not working unless tooltips are loaded.
+* Fix: Properly sanitize `link` and `url` fields.
+* Fix: Automate sanitization for `repeater` fields.

 = 2.3.6 =